-A. If the Housing Provider has taken any action to terminate a tenancy on the grounds set forth in subsections A, F, G, H, I or J of Section 6-58.140, the Housing Provider shall pay a relocation fee in an amount of one month's Rent, as averaged over the twelve months preceding the serving of the Notice to Vacate, for each year, or portion thereof, to a maximum of four months' Rent if the Tenant has lived in the Rental Unit for four or more years, plus \$1500.

-The \$1500 will be adjusted on January 1 of each year based in the change of the Consumer Price Index from the previous January 1.
+- A. If the Housing Provider has taken any action to terminate a tenancy on the grounds set forth in subsections A, F, G, H, I or J of Section 6-58.140, the Housing Provider shall pay a relocation fee in an amount of one month's Rent, as averaged over the twelve months preceding the serving of the notice to vacate, for each year, or portion thereof, to a maximum of four months' Rent if the tenant has lived in the Rental Unit for four or more years, plus \$1500.
+The \$1500 will be adjusted on January 1 of each year based in the change of the Consumer Price Index from the previous January 1. - B. The Housing provider shall pay the relocation fee as follows: - 1.
+The entire fee shall be paid to a Tenant who is the only Tenant in the Rental Unit and if the Rental Unit is occupied by two or more Tenants, then each Tenant who is on the lease or has financial responsibility to pay the Rent shall be paid a pro-rata share of the relocation fee; provided, however, if a Tenant or Tenants receive, as part of the eviction, relocation assistance from a governmental agency, then the amount of that relocation assistance shall operate as a credit against any relocation fee to be paid to the Tenant(s) under this subsection 6-58.150.

-- B. The Housing Provider shall pay the relocation fee as follows: - 1.
-The entire fee shall be paid to a Tenant who is the only Tenant in the Rental Unit and if the Rental Unit is occupied by two or more Tenants, then each Tenant who is on the lease or has financial responsibility to pay the Rent shall be paid a pro-rata share of the relocation fee; provided, however, if a Tenant or Tenants receive, as part of the eviction, relocation assistance from a governmental agency, then the amount of that relocation assistance shall operate as a credit against any relocation fee to be paid to the Tenant(s) under this subsection 6-58.150. - 2.
-After taking into account any adjustments in the amount of the relocation fee under subsection C of Section 6-58.150, the Housing Provider shall pay one half of the applicable relocation fee when the Tenant has informed the Housing Provider in writing of the date when the Tenant will vacate the Rental Unit and the other half upon certification that the Tenant has vacated the Rental Unit on the date provided in the notice, as permissibly extended by subsection C of Section 6-58.150. - Notwithstanding subsection A of Section 6-58.150, as to any Rental Unit to be vacated under subsections A, G or I of Section 6-58.140, a Housing Provider shall provide to the Tenant a pre-notice of the date that the Tenant is to vacate the Rental Unit.
-The Tenant has the choice to remain in the Rental Unit, starting from the eviction date in the pre-notice to vacate, an additional month for every year, or portion thereof, up to a maximum of four months if the Tenant has lived in the Rental Unit for four or more years, but the Housing Provider's requirement to pay the relocation fee will be reduced by one month's Rent for every month, or portion thereof, the Tenant remains in the Rental Unit beyond the date on which the Tenant was required to vacate.
-The Tenant shall inform the Housing Provider in writing within 15 calendar days of the receipt of the pre-notice if the Tenant elects to remain in the Rental Unit beyond the date to vacate in the pre-notice.
-If the Tenant fails to inform the Housing Provider within 15 days, the Housing Provider may serve the Tenant with a Notice to Vacate and the provisions of this subsection C of Section 6-58.150 shall have no further force or effect. - D. Nothing provided herein prohibits a Housing Provider and a Tenant from agreeing to relocation assistance different, but no less comparable, than as provided in this Section 6-58.150, provided the Housing Provider and Tenant provide to the Program Administrator written proof of the alternative relocation assistance within 21 days of the Tenant's vacating the Rental Unit.
+- 2. After taking into account any adjustments in the amount of the relocation fee under subsection C of Section 6-58.150, the Housing Provider shall pay one half of the applicable relocation fee when the Tenant has informed the Housing Provider in writing of the date when the Tenant will vacate the Rental Unit and the other half upon certification that the Tenant has vacated the Rental Unit on the date provided in the notice, as permissibly extended by subsection C of Section 6-58.150. - C. Notwithstanding subsection A of Section 6-58.150, as to any Rental Unit to be vacated under subsections A, G or I of Section 6-58.140, a Tenant has the choice to remain in the Rental Unit, starting from the eviction date in the notice to vacate, an additional month for every year, or portion thereof, up to a maximum of four months if the Tenant has lived in the Rental Unit for four or more years, but the Housing Provider's requirement to pay the relocation fee will be reduced by one month's Rent for every month, or portion thereof, the Tenant remains in the Rental Unit beyond the date on which the Tenant was required to vacate. - D. Nothing provided herein prohibits a Housing Provider and a Tenant from agreeing to relocation assistance different than as provided in this Section, provided the Housing Provider and Tenant provide to the Program Administrator written proof of the alternative relocation assistance within 21 days of the Tenant's vacating the Rental Unit.